Madan-26/VNGO/images/README.md

 3. Commit your changes and push to your forked repository.
 4. Create a pull request with a detailed description of your changes.

-## License
-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact
-If you have any questions or suggestions, please feel free to contact us at [your-email@example.com].
+If you have any questions or suggestions, please feel free to contact us at [madandvg1@gmail.com].

----

-**Note**: This README is a template.
-Make sure to replace the placeholders with your actual project information.

 ###IMAGES/SNAPSHOTS: